inaos/inac/doc/log.md

     }

 A rule consists of a category name and logging level separated by a period.
-A rule define a target and option to apply.
+A rule defines a target and option to apply.
 Name and level can be defined with wildcard *.

     -- all categories and levels to "all.log"